 Wolfgang Stefan Schwaiger

-Born in Innsbruck in 1991, the baritone received a varied musical education as a child (recorder, trumpet, piano) and was a member of the Wiltener Sängerknaben, where he soon became an alto soloist.
-From 2010-2014 he studied at the Vienna University of Music MDW with Prof. Karlheinz Hanser; in 2019 he also successfully completed his master’s degree in Lied and Oratorio with Florian Bösch.
+Born in Innsbruck in 1991, the young baritone received a diverse musical education as a child (recorder, trumpet, piano) and was a member of the Wiltener Sängerknaben, where he soon performed as an alto soloist.
+From 2010 to 2014, he studied at the University of Music and Performing Arts Vienna (MDW) with Prof. Karlheinz Hanser; in 2019, he successfully completed his Master’s degree in Lied and Oratorio under Florian Boesch.

 Repertoire Opera/Operetta